 As the proposed clearing for the exploration drilling programme, subject to this permit application, falls within 50 meters of known Quoya zonalis plants and, although all proposed disturbance is planned to avoid all recorded individuals, there may be inadvertent impacts as a result of the proposed works.
-Therefore, Fortescue has attained an 'Application for Authorisation to Take Flora' (TFL 2223-0114) under Section 40 of the Biodiversity Conservation Act 2016 (BC Act).
+Therefore, Fortescue will apply for an 'Application for Authorisation to Take Flora' under Section 40 of the Biodiversity Conservation Act 2016 (BC Act) to account for any inadvertent impacts to the nearby Quoya.